mit-wu-lab/learning-to-delegate/README.md

 MKL_NUM_THREADS=1 python generate_multiprocess.py $DATASET_DIR $SPLIT --save_dir $SAVE_DIR --n_lkh_trials 500 --n_cpus 40 --n_runs $N_RUNS --index_start 0 --index_end $NUM_INSTANCES --beam_width 1 --$METHOD --n_route_neighbors $K --generate_depth $DEPTH
 ```

+The solutions trajectories are saved in a particular format; please see [Example Analysis and Plotting](#example-analysis-and-plotting) for how to unpack the trajectories.

 ### Generating Training and Validation Data
 This should take 30 mins to an hour **per instance** depending on the `N`, `K`, and `DEPTH`.
 We only generate data for `N = [500,1000]` for `K = 10` or `N = [500,1000,2000]` for `K = 5`.
 ```